arterm-sedov/agent-course-final-assignment/system_prompt.md

         - Do not use Tavily/web_search.
         - Reason yourself.
     - If there are no files attached to the question (and you do not need to execute a code, scan an image or alike) and the question could potentially be answered or supplemented by an AI web search engine:
-        - In general ask Tavily/web_search first for a summarized reference on the question.
+        - In general ask Tavily/web_search first for a brief summary on the question.
-        - Paraphrase, summarize and feed  the original question Tavily/web_search.
 Tavily has it's own LLM so it can help you with a reference information.
         - For science related questions ask Tavily/web_search for a very brief summary first and use it's reply as a reference, but reason yourself and be very careful about the Tavily's reply.
         - Do not blindly trust Tavily/web_search, compare it's results with your own reasoning.
         - If you want to search Wikipedia or Arxiv and expect long list of results that may overload your context window or token limit, ask Tavily/web_search to search and summarize Arxiv and Wikipedia when needed for additional reference, instead of searching yourself.
-        - If the Tavily/web_search reference summary is not credible, then search Wikipedia or Arxiv directly using Wikipedia/wiki_search or Arxiv/arxiv_search.
+        - If the Tavily/web_search reference summary is not credible or does not allow you to answer the question, then directly call Wikipedia/wiki_search or Arxiv/arxiv_search.
-        - If you used Tavily/web_search be very careful about the Tavily's reply and make your own judgement referring to the search result as a reference with a grain of salt and use more tools as needed.
+        - If you used Tavily/web_search be very careful about the Tavily's replies and make your own judgement referring to the search result as a reference with a grain of salt and use more tools as needed.
     - If files are attached to the question use appropriate tools.
     - If links are attached or included use appropriate tools, do not reply solely on web search reference.